Svetasv logo

 6 You, Lord, have abandoned your people, the descendants of Jacob.
 They are full of superstitions from the East; they practice divination like the Philistines and embrace pagan customs.

 7 Their land is full of silver and gold; there is no end to their treasures.
 Their land is full of horses; there is no end to their chariots.
 8 Their land is full of idols.
 They [a] bow down to the work of their hands, to what their fingers have made.
-9 So people will be brought low and everyone humbled— they cannot be forgiven [b].
+9 People [b] will be brought low and everyone humbled— they cannot be forgiven [c].

 10 Go into the rocks, hide in the ground from the fearful presence of the Lord and the splendor of his majesty!
 11 The eyes of the arrogant will be humbled and human pride brought low; the Lord alone will be exalted in that day.